shubhamnigave/shubhamnigave/README.md

 **shubhamnigave/shubhamnigave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am [Shubham](http://linkedin.com/in/shubham-nigave-5a293720b/), a Devops Active Learner from [INDIA,](https://en.wikipedia.org/wiki/India)&nbsp;passionate about devops based applications with 1.5+ years of professional working experience. 🎯
+I am [Shubham](http://linkedin.com/in/shubham-nigave-5a293720b/), FullStack Developer [INDIA,](https://en.wikipedia.org/wiki/India)&nbsp;passionate about devops based applications with 1.5+ years of professional working experience. 🎯

-- 🌱 Always learning and upskilling myself into **DevOps.**
+- 🌱 Always learning and upskilling myself into **Current Market Requirement**

-- Mostly work with **Git, AWS, Jenkins, Docker, K8's, Cloud based technologies🚀.**
+- Mostly work with **Java,Mysql,MongoDB,React,AWS,Cloud based technologies🚀.**

 <h3 align="left">Languages and Tools:</h3>